The LSAT Variable (Experimental) Section

 LSAT Variable/Experimental Section Approaches

-We strongly advise all of our LSAT students to treat every section of the exam as if it is being scored.
-Just as importantly, it is a waste of time and effort to try to figure out the identity of the experimental section.
-LSAC is aware that some test-takers will try to do this, and they have taken countermeasures in order to maximize the section's developmental value.
-The purpose of the experimental section is to scrutinize the effectiveness of questions for future versions of the LSAT, and this objective is undermined if the trial questions are easily seen as such.
+LSAC is very aware that some test takers do attempt to identify the variable section, and they have taken countermeasures against this to maximize the section's developmental value.
+As mentioned earlier, the purpose of the experimental section is to determine the effectiveness of questions for future versions of the LSAT.
+This objective is undermined if the trial questions are easily identified.

 The LSAT's Variable/Experimental Section Compared to Other Standardized Tests at the Graduate Level

-Optimal standardized test development and maximum assessment value cannot be attained without experimentation, and the LSAT is not the only widely used to test to feature mandatory experimental content.
-The Graduate Record Examination (GRE), for example, also has an unidentified and unscored experimental section that could cover either of the examination's major content areas.
-The Graduate Management Admission Test (GMAT) does not have any experimental sections, but there are experimental, unscored questions included in both the verbal and quantitative sections.
-In short, LSAT test-takers are not alone; every student who sits for one or more of these three major graduate-level tests will be required to complete experimental exercises.
+Optimal standardized test development and maximum assessment value cannot be attained without experimentation, which means the LSAT is not the only widely-used test to feature experimental content.
+The Graduate Record Examination (GRE), for example, also has an unidentifiable and unscored experimental section that could cover either of the exam's major content areas.
+While the Graduate Management Admission Test (GMAT) doesn't contain any experimental sections, there are experimental, unscored questions in both its Verbal and Quantitative sections.
+This is a standard practice in test development that allows for future versions of the exam to be created.

 How LSAC Uses the Variable Section